PrincetonUniversity/lucid/readme.md

 The source code for Lucid is available at https://github.com/PrincetonUniversity/lucid.
 The contents of this artifact submission are a copy of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.
 This branch is a subset of the main branch, with some minor tweaks and scripts to make evaluation easier.
+The download for the full artifact is located at [TODO]

 ## Kicking the tires
 * This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads).
 It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2. the virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.